ampproject/amphtml/extensions/amp-story/amp-story-analytics.md

 ### Story shopping product details page view trigger (`"on": "story-shopping-pdp-view"`)

-The `story-shopping-pdp-view` trigger is fired when whenever the amp-story-shopping-attachment displays the Product Details Page.
+The `story-shopping-pdp-view` trigger is fired when whenever the `amp-story-shopping-attachment` displays the Product Details Page.

 event action: story_shopping_pdp_view
 event label: active product id

-### Story shopping buy now click trigger (`"on": "story-shopping-buy-now-click"`)
+### Story shopping “Buy now” CTA button click trigger (`"on": "story-shopping-buy-now-click"`)

 The `story-shopping-buy-now-click` trigger is fired when whenever the “Buy now” cta button in the Product Description Page is clicked.